 Enjoy a stroll through the glorious landscaped parkland at Sheringham, with stunning sea views as well as country vistas.
 Visit in May and June to see the vibrant rhododendrons and azaleas.
 Relax a while in the Bower and the Ling Hut; continue on until reaching the temple, designed by Repton but not built until over 160 years later.

 Explore 1,000 acres of woodland and parkland with beautiful coastal views

-Sheringham Park's landscaped gardens were designed in 1812 by Humphry Repton - visit the Repton exhibition to see the story.
+Sheringham Park's landscaped gardens were designed in 1812 by Humphry Repton - pop into the Repton exhibition to learn about the history of the park.
 Visit the park in May and June to see the famous display of vibrant rhododendrons and azaleas.
 A moderate walk suitable for experienced walkers.

 Sheringham Park Visitor Centre, grid ref: TG139410

 Starting from the visitor centre, head down the main drive towards the turning for the Bower which is the first path on your left.
 If you have time (you will pass it on the way back as well), take a look in the Bower which is interesting all year round, both with colours and with wildlife.
 Return to the main pathway after your detour and walk through the varied collection of rhododendrons and azaleas which are shaded by the woodland canopy.

 Transformed from an old car park, the Bower is an ideal spot to sit and relax, listen to birdsong and spot wildlife visiting the pond.
 Adults can rest while the children search for mini-beasts or create a sculpture in the environmental art area.
 The structure in the middle is designed to look like a bowerbird's display area.
 The dogwood growing around it provides insulation against the elements.
 After the leaves drop in the autumn, deep coral red stems are revealed.